prapar/Telecom-Customer-Churn-Prediction/README.md

 satisfaction in general due to affirmative action by the company.
 The model should also preferably give areas where the service provider must work on to retain the customers.

+app.py was run to deploy model using flask api to aws ec2 instance.